AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 ===================
 :code-config:`reset_accumulator=True`

-So far, we managed to put our examples in the body of a procedure.
-Ada is helpful in that regard, since it allows you to put any declaration in any declarative part, which allowed us to declare our types and instances in the body of the main procedure of our examples.
+So far, our examples have been simple standalone procedures.
+Ada is helpful in that regard, since it allows arbitrary declarations in a declarative part.
+We were thus able to declare our types and variables in the bodies of main procedures.

-However, it is easy to see that this is not going to scale forever, and that before long, we will need a better way to structure our programs into modular and distinct units.
+However, it is easy to see that this is not going to scale up for real-world applications.
+We need a better way to structure our programs into modular and distinct units.

-Ada encourages the separation of programs into multiple packages and sub-packages, providing many tools to the programmer trying to fullfil his quest of a perfectly organized code-base.
+Ada encourages the separation of programs into multiple packages and sub-packages, providing many tools to a programmer on a quest for a perfectly organized code-base.

 Packages
 --------

-Here is how you declare a package in Ada:
+Here is an example of a package declaration in Ada:

 .. code:: ada